Cup at coffee shop

 More than half of people in Scotland (56%) think more needs to be done to tackle single-use items and back additional measures such as bans or charges to reduce the amount of single-use cups we use, according to our recent survey.

-The consultation proposes a minimum charge for single-use disposable beverage cups which all suppliers of beverages in single-use cups would be required to charge, with a small number of exceptions.
+The consultation proposed a minimum charge for single-use disposable beverage cups which all suppliers of beverages in single-use cups would be required to charge, with a small number of exceptions.

 The charge would cover all types of single-use disposable beverage cups, regardless of materials.